 We don’t know what causes each case of lung cancer.
-But we do know many of the risk factors for these cancers (see “What are the risk factors for non-small cell lung cancer?”) and how some of them cause cells to become cancerous.
+But we do know many of the risk factors for these cancers (see “Non-small cell lung cancer risk factors”) and how some of them cause cells to become cancerous.

 Tobacco smoking is by far the leading cause of lung cancer.
 About 80% of lung cancer deaths are caused by smoking, and many others are caused by exposure to secondhand smoke.

 Smoking is clearly the strongest risk factor for lung cancer, but it often interacts with other factors.
 Smokers exposed to other known risk factors such as radon and asbestos are at even higher risk.
 Not everyone who smokes gets lung cancer, so other factors like genetics likely play a role as well (see below).